FlutterFlow/flutterflow-documentation/docs/resources/widgets/Concepts/concepts.md

 When you create UI elements for your app using the widget tree or through drag & drop, you are utilizing widget classes and creating instances of them.

-For example, Icon is a widget "class."
-When you use it in different parts of your application, you are creating an instance of the Icon widget class and providing different values to it in each usage.
+For example, `Icon` is a widget *class*.
+When you use it in different parts of your application, you are creating an instance of the `Icon` widget class and providing different values to it in each usage.

 Think of classes as templates that outline the structure and features of